joeblankenship1/QGIS-Documentation/source/docs/training_manual/create_vector_data/actions.rst

 .. image:: img/column_settings.png
    :align: center

+* Click :guilabel:`OK`, close the properties, and then reopen the properties.
-* After the field has been created, click on the :guilabel:`Line edit` button next to the new field.
+* After the field has been created, click on the :guilabel:`Attributes Form` tab.
-* Set it up for a :guilabel:`File name`:
+* Select the new image field and then select :guilabel:`Attachment` from the dropdown in :guilabel:`Widget Type`.

 .. image:: img/select_file_name.png
    :align: center